jimmoffitt/tb-usage-cost-metrics/README.md

 ```
 ### endpoint

-This Node calculates the estimated stored and processed data costs for each Data Sources, Materialize Views, and Pipes, as well as any Query API usages.
+This Node compiles results from the previous Nodes and calculates the estimated stored and processed data costs for each Data Sources, Materialize Views, and Pipes, as well as any Query API usages.
 To estimate total cost for the selected data range (defaults to month-to-date), you need to add all the ```total_cost``` values.

 ```sql
 WITH